 Different cats display different types of behaviors.
 Some cats are very cuddly and affectionate.
 Some vary their behavior and can move between affection and ignoring.
 And other cats may just seem downright mean.
 They may avoid affection and being held.
 Mean cats can frequently hiss, scratch, or bite.
 There may be a reason your cat is acting out.
 Learn why and what you can do about it.

 How to Make Your Cat Happy

 Cats are creatures of habit.
 They also learn what is safe and what is scary very early in life.
 Anything “new” such as a strange house or people, can put their tails in a twist when they feel uneasy or even frightened.
 If there have been changes in the cat's life, think about how these may impact behaviors and how you can help your cat handle the changes.

 S=Symptom, Signs & Solutions

 If you have what you think is a mean can, there is a chance you may be interpreting the cat's behaviors in an inaccurate manner.
 Cats show love and affection in ways that humans don’t always understand.
 In a similar way, humans show love and affection in very distinct ways that cats don’t understand!
 Humans are primates.
 We hug, we touch and cuddle, we want to be near to each other.
 But to a cat, a hug feels like being smothered!
-Remember that Mischief is much smaller than you, and a hug is a confining and scary sensation to cats.
-Especially when a kitty already feels under stress, he’ll want to control the interaction.
+A hug is a confining and scary sensation to cats.
+Especially when a kitty already feels under stress, they will want to control the interaction.
 For example, a hiss actually is a warning and sign of fearfulness; a hissing cat wants you to keep your distance.

 Your cat needs to learn to understand what you mean and you need to learn some basic cat communication.
 Keep trying, seek professional help, and have patience with your pet cat (and yourself).